 The University of Texas at Austin encourages direct communication between supervisors and employees to resolve workplace concerns.
-To facilitate this,the Office of Conflict Management & Dispute Resolution offers voluntary, confidential workplace mediation services as an alternative to filing a formal grievance.
+While the university has a formal grievance procedure, you are encouraged to use alternative conflict resolution services.
 The best and most lasting solutions and resolutions are those created by the people directly involved.

 Under the grievance policy, the university provides a fair and efficient process for you to present and resolve complaints and grievances arising out of the employment relationship.
 The grievance policy requires employees with disputes to try alternative dispute resolution (ADR) prior to beginning the grievance procedure.

 - Disagreements over the rating or content of your performance appraisal;